ryankarlos/cookiecutter-mle-template/README.md

 * Testing setup with ``pytest``
 * GitHubActions: Ready for Continuous Integration testing and other workflows
-* Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8
+* Tox_ testing: Setup to easily test for multiple specified python versions (e.g. 3.8, 3.9, 3.10)
+* Linting: Configured precommit hooks which can be setup locally to automatically lint codebase before pushing to repo.
-* Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
+* Sphinx_ docs: Auto generate docs
+* Containers for dev: Using docker-compose, start container locally with all dependencies for development.
 * Command line interface using Click or Argparse (optional)
 * AWS setup (optional)

 ### Setup
 ------------